IBM/Ansible-OpenShift-Provisioning/docs/set-variables-group-vars.md

 # Step 2: Set Variables (group_vars)
 ## Overview
 * In a text editor of your choice, open the template of the [environment variables file](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/inventories/default/group_vars/all.yaml.template).
 Make a copy of it called all.yaml and paste it into the same directory with its template.
+* In addition open the template of the vault file [vault variables]((https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/inventories/default/group_vars/vault.yaml.template) and make a copy of it called vault.yaml and paste it into the same directory with its template.
 * all.yaml is your master variables file and you will likely reference it many times throughout the process.
 The default inventory can be found at [inventories/default](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/inventories/default).
+* vault.yaml is the ansible vault file holding all passwords and secrets.
+This vault file need to be encrypted before the playbooks are being executed.
+    * To encrypt it execute the following command:
+      * ansible-vault encrypt inventories/default/group_vars/vault.yaml
+        You will be prompted for to enter a password.
+While executing the playbooks you will be prompted to enter this password.
+    * To edit an encrypted vault file run following command:
+      * ansible-vault edit inventories/default/group_vars/vault.yaml
+    * To decrypt the vault file run follwoing command:
+      * ansible-vault decrypt inventories/default/group_vars/vault.yaml
+    * For more information check the [ansible-vault documentation](https://docs.ansible.com/ansible/2.8/user_guide/playbooks_vault.html).
-* The variables marked with an `X` are required to be filled in.
+* The variables marked with an `X` within all.yaml are required to be filled in.
 Many values are pre-filled or are optional.
 Optional values are commented out; in order to use them, remove the `#` and fill them in.
+* <u>Note passwords and secrets</u>: All passwords and secrets need to be specified in the vault.yaml!
+It's strongly recommended to use an encrypted vault file to prevent security issues!!
 * This is the most important step in the process.
 Take the time to make sure everything here is correct.
 * <u>Note on YAML syntax</u>: Only the lowest value in each hierarchicy needs to be filled in.
 For example, at the top of the variables file env and z don't need to be filled in, but the cpc_name does.
 There are X's where input is required to help you with this.
 * Scroll the table to the right to see examples for each variable.